MatAravena/Verbund-Pflegehilfe_Test/README.md

 ## Requirements

-The task: It should be a ToDo app in ReactJS with Typescript and C#.
+The task: It should be a ToDo app.

 Task description:
 <ul>